 Table salt is a super-heated, bleached and devoid of trace minerals and is implicated in chronic health conditions such as hypertension.
-This is because it is made up of 100% 100 percent sodium chloride.
+This is because it is made up of 100% sodium chloride.
 Other salts contain trace minerals that are of benefit to the body and less toxic than table salt.

 A good quality sea salt will contain 84 trace minerals that strengthen the body and reduce water retention.
 Sea salt will also contain vital electrolytes such as magnesium, calcium, potassium and sodium which are vital for muscle, brain, heart and nervous system health.
 Modern pollution has contaminated much of the sea with micro plastics, so be aware that sea salt may be affected by pollution.

 Himalayan salt is packed with essential macro and trace minerals, all of which play an important role in the healthy functioning of the body.
 You will also find some unhealthy minerals, however they are present only in a minuscule quantity.

 Red salt can be considered the healthiest of the salts, possibly due to its extremely high mineral content, particularly iron.
 It comes from Hawaiian tidal pools and is collected by a process of naturally occurring evaporation.
 Whilst there is little evidence about how much of the iron is red salt is absorbed (salt is used in such low quantities in cooking), adding a salt that increases the overall amount of iron in the meal instead of high sodium chloride salt is a neat trick to increase the nutritional value of the food you cook.

 Low Sodium Salt